litepresence/Honest-MPA-Price-Feeds/README.md

 We are currently feeding an HONEST price hourly to 46 BitShares Market Pegged Assets:

-These are backed by the BTS core token as collateral, meaning you "borrow them into existence" with Bitshares:
+These are all fundamentally backed by the Bitshares core token (BTS) as collateral, meaning you "borrow them into existence" with BTS:

     HONEST.CNY
     HONEST.USD